salihnuman/HierarchicalPollenClassification/README.md

 ## Dataset

 The dataset contains annotated microscope images of pollen grains collected from **Bingöl, Türkiye**.
 Each sample is labeled at the family, genus, and species levels.
+The dataset was created by **Veysel Süzerer** from **Bingol University**.

 You can access the dataset used in this project from the following link: